semgrep/semgrep-docs/docs/semgrep-ci.md

     In GitLab, set `allow_failure: true` for the Semgrep CI job in your `.gitlab-ci.yml` file.

-    For other CI providers, look for the correct event name in the first few lines of the agent's log output.
+    For other CI providers, look for the correct event name in CI environment’s log output.

 # Connecting to Semgrep App